elastic/examples/Miscellaneous/gdpr/pseudonymization/README.md

          }
     ```

-    "Identity documents" (effectively key-value pair lookups), are indexed into a `pseudonyms` index.
+    "Identity documents" (effectively key-value pair lookups), are indexed into a `identities` index.
 These can be accessed through the following query:

-    `curl "http://localhost:9200/pseudonyms/_search" -u elastic:changeme | jq`
+    `curl "http://localhost:9200/identities/_search" -u elastic:changeme | jq`

     Again we assume jq is available for display of results.

     ```shell
       {
-        "_index": "pseudonyms",
+        "_index": "identities",
         "_type": "doc",
         "_id": "1924d02bd98a46c795cb2a925b98a22ae59c563e0de49f4ba4aa49e6cab072ad",
         "_score": 1,